March 03, 2021 | Team GoFloaters

 You can be misjudged in this country if you do not take summer breaks and give yourself some personal & family time.
 Just like its neighbouring countries, this European country focusses on strengthening employee & team relationships through collective and leisure activities.

-Even if the average work hours for a full-time employee is 39.3 hours, this Finnish country displays excellent work-life balance with long holidays and sensible work hours.
+Even if the average work hours for a full-time employee is 39.3 hours, this Nordic country displays excellent work-life balance with long holidays and sensible work hours.
 The Finns value personal space, transparency, low-hierarchical structure, diversity, and equality at the workplace.

 With 39.5 hours of full-time work week, Italy is one of the top countries with a short work week.
 This EU country continues to have traditional business work culture; hierarchy in the organization is stressed on.
 However, parallelly people are encouraged to multi-task and take good care of familial responsibilities.

-A typical Spanish workweek is <40 hours.
+A typical Spanish workweek is around 40 hours.
 Workplaces in Spain are social, and growing business relationships is appreciated, as they follow a traditional hierarchically structured organization model.
 Co-workers are encouraged to dedicate time to socialize and collaborate for team relationships.
 Hence, mealtimes are an essential part of the office ritual.

 Reference